ni/measurement-plugin-labview/docs/Regenerating Server and Client.md

 # Regenerating Servers and Clients

-The following are instructions for regenerating the grpc-labview code for MeasurementLink servers and client.
+Below are instructions for regenerating the grpc-labview code for MeasurementLink servers and clients.

 ## Setup